top of page

 Icons_Email_edited.png

 I have lived in Brookline for 42 years, most of which time I have been a Town Meeting Member from Precinct 13.
 My three children grew up in Brookline and graduated BHS.
 My oldest daughter, Shira, is now a Town Meeting Member.
-I have advocated for a greener Brookline for decades, co-sponsoring warrant articles to limit or restrict single use plastic bags, beverage containers and takeout containers.
+I have advocated for a greener Brookline for decades.
 I led the fight to ensure that ground source heat pumps were included in the final design of the new Driscoll School in place of traditional fossil fuel heating systems, reducing the carbon footprint of the new building, and setting a precedent for the town.
 I support zoning changes limiting new natural gas lines and providing financial assistance to homeowners seeking to decarbonize their homes.
 I have been successful by demonstrating that while the green alternatives may initially be more costly, they are more cost effective in the long run.
 I have long been an advocate of Complete Streets – streets that are walkable and user friendly to all users.
 This means supporting Vision Zero, so that our streets are safe for school children, the elderly and all pedestrians and so that we can enjoy our neighborhood commercial centers, such as Washington Square, whether we walk, bicycle or drive.
-I was a strong supporter of the “Complete Streets” plan for Washington Street and worked hard not just to assure that there would be separated bike lanes to make the street safer for pedestrians and cyclists, but I also was concerned that adequate parking remained available in Washington Square.
-I also worked to obtain a commitment from the Town and to find funding to extend the redesign of Washington Street from Washington Square to the Brighton line.
-I will continue to work not just with Brookline’s state representative, Tommy Vitolo, but with Precinct 13’s representative, Kevin Honan, as well as with Mass.
+I was a strong supporter of the “Complete Streets” plan for Washington Street and worked hard not just to assure that there would be separated bike lanes to make the street safer for pedestrians and cyclists.
+I also was concerned that adequate parking remained available in Washington Square.
+I also worked to obtain a commitment from the Town and to find funding to extend the redesign of Washington Street from Washington Square and past the new Driscoll to the Brighton line.
+I will continue to work not just with Brookline state representative, Tommy Vitolo, but with Precinct 13’s representative, Kevin Honan, as well as with Mass.
 DOT officials to coordinate the reimagination of Washington Street with the City of Boston and the Commonwealth.
 Brookline and our neighborhood are growing and changing.
 Change is inevitable, but we can work to see that the change preserves the livable neighborhoods we love.
 I hope to continue to lead in this effort.
-I have a BA from the University of Pennsylvania, a Masters degree in Education from UMass and a JD from Suffolk Law School.
-After teaching English and Journalism in the Boston Public Schools for eight years, I practiced law for forty years, primarily representing bicyclists who were struck by cars or otherwise injured.
+I practiced law for forty years, primarily representing bicyclists and doing civil rights work.
 During my time as a lawyer, I also served several terms as president of what is now Massbike.
 Retired now from active practice, I continue to do some pro bono work, primarily filing amici briefs for bicycle and rail trail groups and representing climate action protestors when they are arrested.

 Icons_Email_edited.png